joecummings/personal-websitev2/tutorials_md/bert.md

 ***

 ### **Motivation** {#motivation}
-BERT is built upon a machine learning architecture called a Transformer and Transformers are sick and tight.
-Also, everyone from those just flirting with NLP to those on the cutting edge will have to use a Transformer-based model at some point in their lives.
+BERT is built upon a machine learning architecture called a Transformer and Transformers are fascinating.
+Everyone from those just flirting with NLP to those on the cutting edge will have to use a Transformer-based model at some point in their lives.

 > I'd highly recommend reading through this entire post as it adds color to the model you'll be building, but if you just want the TL;DR, you can skip to the [tutorial part](#fine-tune) now.